abhishek-patro/projects/EDA Analysis/Content Analysis of a Media Streaming Company/readme.md

 - Maplotlib
 - Seaborn

+### 🫧Data Cleaning/Prepartion
+- Unnested columns like genres, directors, cast etc... that had comma separated values.
+- Handled Missing and Duplicate records.
+- Feature Engineering.
+- Divided the dataset into movies and tv shows.

+### ✨EDA✨
+- EDA involved extensive analysis to answer questions such as:
+  - How has the number of movies released per year changed over the last 20-30 years?
+  - What is the best time to launch a TV show?
+  - Understanding what content is available in different countries
+  - Comparison of tv shows vs. movies.

 ## 📱Recommendations & Insights

 - Most of the shows are catered to mature audiences, but diversifying content genres is also important to attract a broader range of viewers.
 A mix of genres, including drama, comedy, action, romance, and documentary, should be offered to cater to varied tastes.